-- ➤ Delete a layer style or styles.
-Choose Layer ▷ Layer Style ▷ Clear Layer Style, or drag the fx icon on the Layers panel to the trash icon.

-- Copy and paste layer styles onto other layers.
-Select the layer containing the layer style and choose Layer I Layer Style Copy Layer Style.
-Select the layer(s) on which you want to apply the effect and choose Layer Layer Style I have Style I have Style I have Style.
-If it's easier, you can also just drag and drop an effect from one layer to another while holding down the Alt (Option on the Mac) key.

-- ➤ Hide or show layer styles.
-Choose Layer
+- >> Delete a layer style or styles.
+Choose Layer ⇔ Layer Style ⇔ Clear Layer Style, or drag the fx icon on the Layers panel to the trash icon. - >> Copy and paste layer styles onto other layers.
+Select the layer containing the layer style and choose Layer > Layer Style > Copy Layer Style.
+Select the layer(s) on which you want to apply the effect and choose Layer > Layer Style > Paste Layer Style.
+If it's easier, you can also just drag and drop an effect from one layer to another while holding down the Alt (Option on the Mac) key. - >> Hide or show layer styles.
+Choose Layer ⇔ Layer Style ⇔ Hide All Effects or Show All Effects. - >> Scale a layer style.
+Choose Layer \(\sigma\) Layer Style \(\sigma\) Scale Effects.

-Layer Style

-Hide All Effects or Show All Effects.

-- Scale a layer style.
-Choose Layer

-→ Layer Style

-→ Scale Effects.
 Select the Preview option and enter a value between 1 and 1,000 percent.
 This action allows you to scale the style without scaling the element.